Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Reduced system: main results

-In particular the system has a unique invariant measure, which necessarily coincides with $\mu_*$ defined above, and to which the distribution of ($q_t,p_t)$ converges. \end{theorem} \begin{remark} We will see later that $\beta_0$ from Theorem~\ref{MainThm} equals $2\rate_*/T$ where $\rate_*$ is the constant defined in \eqref{rateStar} which depends only on the choice of $\alpha_1$ in the potential $U$ but always satisfies $\rate_* \in (1,2)$. \end{remark} Our proof of Theorem~\ref{MainThm} will follow the now standard approach of establishing the existence of an appropriate ``small set'' and Lyapunov function \cite{MeynTweedie93}.
-Similar to \cite{MattinglyStuartHigham02}, we will use a control argument coupled with hypo-ellipticity to establish the existence of a small set.
-While this is rather standard, the technique used to prove the existence of a Lyapunov function is less standard and one of the central contributions of this note.
+for all $t\geq 0$.
+In particular the system has a unique invariant measure, which necessarily coincides with $\mu_*$ defined above, and to which the distribution of ($q_t,p_t)$ converges exponentially fast. \end{theorem} Our proof of Theorem~\ref{MainThm} will follow the now standard approach of establishing the existence of an appropriate ``small set'' and a Lyapunov function \cite{MeynTweedie93}.
+Similar to \cite{MattinglyStuartHigham02}, we will use a control argument coupled with hypoellipticity to establish the existence of a small set.
+While this is rather standard, the technique used to prove the existence of a Lyapunov function is less standard and one of the central contributions of this paper.